PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Day 26: Protect Cash Flow

 You can have a prefectly sound airplane with giant, strong wings, a lean, light body, and two powerful engines and yet still suffer a horrific crash if you run out of fuel.
-I canll this line of thinking the "fuel filter", because every decision has to be filtered through the questions "how will this affect cash?"
+I call this line of thinking the "fuel filter", because every decision has to be filtered through the questions "how will this affect cash?"

+Chapter 5: How (and Why) to Clarify Your Marketing Message

+Because a clear message sells a product.
+That's what disciplines marketers do.
+They take the world through an exercise in memorization.
+Amatuers speak their minds.